ryan-mcclue/ryan-mcclue/src/mcu.md

 A window function will zero out at some interval, e.g. hamming window

 Convolution is combining functions.
 We can attain a degree of smoothing like this.
-Convolution theorem states that multiplication `DFT(signal) * DFT(window)`, is equivalent to more involved convolution Good way to smooth out a noisy (random data not interested in actually recording) signal is to use a moving average Moving average has window size say of 30 days, so 1-30 average, then 2-31 average etc.
+Convolution theorem states that multiplication in frequency domain `DFT(signal) * DFT(window/filter)`, is equivalent to more involved convolution in time domain
+Good way to smooth out a noisy (random data not interested in actually recording) signal is to use a moving average Moving average has window size say of 30 days, so 1-30 average, then 2-31 average etc.